graphite-project/whisper/README.md

 whisper-dump.py
 ---------------
-Dump the metadata about a whisper file to stdout.
+Dump the whole whisper file content to stdout.

 ```
 Usage: whisper-dump.py path

 Options:
   -h, --help            show this help message and exit
   --pretty              Show human-readable timestamps instead of unix times
   -t TIME_FORMAT, --time-format=TIME_FORMAT
                         Time format to use with --pretty; see time.strftime()
+  -r, --raw             Dump value only in the same format for whisper-update
+                        (UTC timestamps)
 ```

 whisper-fetch.py